bshredder/gene-sequencer/README.md

 **Learning Objectives**

-This project provides: Practice with object oriented design, experience writing classes, using file streams,functions, references, and unit tests.
-It is also a review of flow control logic, selection, and looping.
+This project has multiple parts that focus on different learning objectives.
+The first part provides: Practice developing abstract data types (ADTs) using object oriented design (OOD).
+You will be defining and implementing classes, using file streams, references, and writing unit tests.
+The second part builds on the first and provides experience using ADTs to model a system.
+It also provides practice implementing operator overloading and algorithm design.
+The entire program is also a review of flow control logic, selection, and looping.

 **Summary**

-The goal of this program is to author a "Gene Sequencer".
-Our gene sequencer will be a bit simpler than the real thing -- but it will be a great way to demonstrate how thinking about and modeling a complex process or machine can be done with object oriented programming (OOP).
+A Gene Sequencer is a scientific instrument used to automate the DNA sequencing process.
+Our gene sequencer will be a bit different than the real thing but it provides a (hopefully) fascinating theme for practicing object oriented design and programming.
+One of the many perks of software engineering is that it affords you the opportunity to dive into fascinating topics with subject matter experts from a range of fields that need your expertise to help them model their problems and translate them into software.

-The Gene Sequencer will allow a user to create chromosome pair objects, analyze them and combine them (meiosis) to form new types of chromosomes.
-Our simplified model of chromosome pairs will be collections of genes.
-Each gene will have two alleles -- one of these alleles will be dominant and therefore expressed.
-The other will be recessive and not expressed.
-When the Gene Sequencer analyzes the chromosome, the dominant alleles will be output as the phenotype.
-The image below shows the relationship of the chromosome pair, genes and alleles.
+The first part of the project will focus on modeling the basic biology through OOD/OOP.
+You will code a simplified model of chromosomes.
+Chromosomes wil be designed as collections of genes.
+Each gene will contains alleles.
+Alleles will contain specific trait data, nucleotide sequences and will be tagged as either dominant or recessive.

 ![Image result for simple model chromosome gene